 For all people, but especially with people with Alzheimer’s or other dementia-related ailments, people who have a guardian, or people with communication difficulties, family or other caregivers are encouraged to be present at the assessment.
 An example might be the person might claim they can bathe independently, but actually they frequently forget, or cannot bathe adequately to maintain appropriate hygiene.
-The family or caregiver can provide accurate information to the Case Manager, so that the Case Manager gets accurate information.
+The family or caregiver can provide accurate information to the Care Manager, so that the Care Manager gets accurate information.

 (574) 284 – 2644 or 1 (800) 552 – 2916 (Indiana only)